cwensel/cascading/README.txt

   Project and contact information: http://www.cascading.org/

-  This distribution includes three Cascading jar files:
+  This distribution includes four Cascading jar files:

-  cascading.jar  - Cascading class files and libraries in the 'lib' folder cascading-lib.jar - all Cascading class files cascading-examples.jar - compiled classes from 'src/examples'
+  cascading.jar      - all relevant Cascading class files and libraries, with a 'lib' folder cascading-core.jar - all Cascading Core class files cascading-xml.jar  - all Cascading XML sub-project class files

   To use with Hadoop, you only need the cascading.jar.
 We suggest merging your class files and libraries with this jar and executing via 'hadoop jar your.jar <your args>'.
 Hadoop will unpack the jar and add any libraries in 'lib' to the